NSS-BPHC/NSS_website_frontend/README.md

 Pages to convert-
-home
+home,
-about page
+about page,
-events
+events,
-all events
+all events,
-office bearers
+office bearers,
 contact us

 pages done-